codyaverett/memento/personal/blog/Shared Component Libraries.md

 	- I'd rather give someone my opinion and have them go around me than to stop them in their tracks and tell them that they are wasting their time.

 At this point I don't know where I'm going with this one.
 I just wish things were easier to change and work with instead of being stuck writing tests for some code you don't even have control of.

+Might have some more thoughts on this later.